linnykoleh/Spring/Notes.md

 ### Setter Injection

-- When creating a bean using setter injection, the bean is first instantiated by calling the constructor and then initialized by injecting the dependencies using setters.
+- When creating a bean using setter injection, the bean is first `instantiated` by calling the constructor and then `initialized` by injecting the dependencies using setters.
-- The **<property />** element defines the property to be set and the value to be set with and does so using a pair of attributes: **[name, ref]** or **[name,value]**.
+- `<property />` element defines the property to be set and the value to be set with and does so using a pair of attributes: **[name, ref]** or **[name,value]**.

 ```xml
 <bean id="..." class="...">